Funding guidance for early years initial teacher training (ITT) providers.

 All allocated funding is based on full-time places.
 A trainee is defined as full-time if their full-time equivalence (FTE) is more than 0.5.
 Trainees with an FTE of 0.5 or less will be classified as part-time.

 Trainees are funded for the number of days between the start date and the planned end date of their training (unless the trainee withdraws).
 This includes weekends and bank holidays.
-It also applies to trainees who start their training during the current academic year but aren’t due to complete until a later academic year.
+It also applies to trainees who start their training during the current academic year but are not due to complete until a later academic year.

 You may only use your allocated places for trainees who are eligible for our funding as defined in your grant offer agreement.
 All trainees on funded routes must have the right to study or work in the UK for at least the duration of training.